weaveworks/scope/site/installing.md

 ##<a name="k8s"></a>Installing Scope on Kubernetes

-To install Scope on a Kubernetes cluster in Standalone Mode, follow these instructions.
+To install Scope onto a Kubernetes cluster in Standalone Mode, follow these instructions.

 **Before You Begin**